RLAlab/rlalab.github.io/content/research/_index.md

     content:
       title: |
       text: |
-        <h2>New Products: Metabolic Engineering for sustainable bioproduction</h2>
+        <h2>New Products: Metabolic engineering for sustainable bioproduction</h2>

         The manipulation and optimization of microbial metabolic pathways are the keys for biotechnology and a bio-based economy.
 Our research group is highly interested in hacking metabolism using synthetic biology